 The inevitable Texas Summer is just around the bend.
 Once it gets warm enough, all you’ll want to do is swim!
-So bookmark this page (that was updated in May 2017), and keep it as reference.
+So bookmark this page, and keep it as reference.
 Your family will love checking out the Best Swimming Holes in Austin.

 Blue Hole in Wimberley

 This perfect, natural spot is just 40 minutes south of Austin (map).
 The Blue Hole is on a 126-acre preservation of natural forests, grass fields, old cypress trees and wildflower grasses.
 Admission is $5 for ages 4 – 12 and Seniors, and $9 for ages 13 and up, free for children 3 and under.
 You may bring chairs, blankets, toys, floaties, food and drinks.
 Dogs are not allowed.
 It is open through Labor Day from 10 a.m. – 6 p.m.
 You can also call 512-660-9111 to confirm that the park is open for swimming, following a big rain.
 Please take note that the swim area is very popular during the summer season and may be closed when it reaches capacity, so your best bet is to go early.
 Click here for more info.